My name is Glenn Jones.

 As I have always stated for those who might be new to this aspect of the Christian worldview, the word ‘Apologetics’ derives from the Greek word ‘apologia.’
 It is basically defined as a defense or justification provided for a truth claim.
 In Christian terms, it is about the defense and justification of the truth of the Christian Faith: The Good News about Jesus of Nazareth, the Messiah of Israel and the King of the Earth, who died and rose again from the dead.

-The primary passage of scripture in which we find this exhortation to give a defense of our Christian Faith is 1 Peter 3:15-17, which states:
+The primary passage of scripture in which we find this exhortation is 1 Peter 3:15-17:

 The ministry Statement of Faith is found in the Four Ecumenical Creeds.
 These are excellent summaries of the key Christian doctrines and should be learned by all Christians everywhere.